 The blood sample is taken from a vein in your arm or from your fingertip.
-You may feel nothing at all from the needle, or you may feel a quick sting or pinch.
+You may feel nothing at all from the needle or lancet, or you may feel a quick sting or pinch.
 When blood is taken from a vein, an elastic band is wrapped around your upper arm and may feel tight.

 You may feel some discomfort when fluid is collected from an open sore.
 But syphilis sores usually are not very tender or painful.

 You may feel some discomfort during a lumbar puncture to collect spinal fluid.
 To learn more, see the topic

 There is very little chance of a problem from having a blood sample